TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/mdcb-2.2.md

 - Support for SCRAM-SHA-256 with “mongo-go” driver option
 - Performance Enhancement: MDCB enqueue APIs and Policies for reload to reduce multiple reloads
 ### Fixed
-- MDCB Handles error from storage gracefully and prevent sending 0 APIs to gateways which cause outage
+MDCB handles error from storage gracefully and prevents sending 0 APIs to gateways which would cause outage
 - MDCB will retry connection to storage to prevent startup failure
 ### Updated
 - If both mongo_url and connection_type + connection_string are set, Mongo will be loaded by default.